gohugoio/hugo/content/functions/htmlUnescape.md

 aliases: []
 ---

 `htmlUnescape` returns the given string with HTML escape codes un-escaped.
-This un-escapes more codes than `htmlEscape` escapes, including `#` codes and pre-UTF8 escapes for accented characters.
-It defers completely to the Go `html.UnescapeString` function, so functionality is consistent with that codebase.

 Remember to pass the output of this to `safeHTML` if fully un-escaped characters are desired.
 Otherwise, the output will be escaped again as normal.